treeverse/lakeFS/docs/cloud/setup-azure.md

 # Setting up lakeFS Cloud on Azure
 {: .no_toc }
 {: .pb-3 }

+{: .note}
+> lakeFS saves all the data and the metadata on your storage account.
+>
-> **_Note_**: lakeFS saves all the data and the metadata on your storage account In this manual you will create a dedicated storage account for lakeFS and provide lakefs-cloud access to your storage account
+> In this manual you will create a dedicated storage account for lakeFS and provide lakefs-cloud access to your storage account.

 ## Setting up a Storage container and App registration:
 1. Open your Azure Portal.